First, tell me a bit about yourself! Where are you from, and where are you based now?

 What first interested you in painting?

-What do you consider to be the most challenging thing about pursuing art seriously?
+What do you consider to be the most challenging or daunting thing about pursuing art seriously?

 What is the most rewarding aspect?